louisbove84/birds_of_play/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
-4. Ensure all tests pass
+4. Ensure all tests pass: `make test`
+5. Test web interfaces: `make web-start`
-5. Submit a pull request
+6. Submit a pull request

 ---

-*Built with ❤️ for real-time motion detection*
+*Built with ❤️ for real-time motion detection and object recognition*